OOH Advertising: Advertising in the Digital Era

 Hit The Right Target Market

 Select your location according to your products and services and to their audience.
-For example, if your target audience is high-end customers, having a digital billboard for outdoor advertising in a less affluent area is unlikely to reach the desired consumer group.
+For example, if your target audience is high-end customers, having a digital billboard for outdoor advertising and basing your marketing campaign in a less affluent area is unlikely to reach the desired consumer group.

 Online Advertising vs. Out-of-home Advertising